If you don’t like tofu, you might like this Crispy Japanese Miso Tofu. Even my husband, who isn’t a big fan of tofu, enjoyed it.

 If tofu is thick, slice the pressed blocks lengthwise in half so that they are about 1 or 2 cm thick.
 Tofu shouldn’t be too thick.

-Brush the pressed tofu blocks with miso mixture on both sides and edges and let stand for about 15-30 minutes (or longer for more flavour) on countertop or in a sealed container in fridge.
+Brush the pressed tofu blocks with miso mixture on both sides and edges and let stand for at least 30 minutes or more (longer for more flavour) in a sealed container in fridge.
+I like to make them in advance and store them in fridge for a few hours.

 Bread the tofu by adding about 2-3 tbsps of breadcrumbs on a flat plate and coat each tofu block with the crumbs on all sides by pressing down with your fingers.
 Repeat if using more tofu blocks.
 Press down with hands to lock the crumbs into the tofu.